-Spain's Soccer League Fined For Using App To Spy On Fans In Fight To Curb Piracy
+Spain's Top Soccer League Fined For Using App To Spy On Fans In Fight To Curb Piracy

 On Tuesday, Spain's premier soccer league, La Liga, was hit with a 250,000-euro fine — about $280,000 — for using its mobile phone app to spy on millions of fans as part of a ploy to catch venues showing unlicensed broadcasts of professional matches.